Same-sex marriage in the Isle of Man: Legislative action

 On 22 March, the bill passed its first reading in the Legislative Council in a 6–3 vote.
 On 12 April, the bill passed through both the second reading, in a 5–3 vote, and the clauses stage, with three amendments proposed by Attorney General John Quinn.
 The bill was approved in its final reading on 26 April by a vote of 6–3.

-On 10 May, the House of Keys approved the council's amendments in a unanimous 22 to 0 vote.

-The bill was signed in Tynwald Court on 21 June, officially becoming the Marriage and Civil Partnership (Amendment) Act 2016.
+On 10 May, the House of Keys approved the Council's amendments in a unanimous 22 to 0 vote.
+The bill was signed in Tynwald Court on 21 June.
 Some media reported that the bill was expected to be promulgated on 5 July, but it was delayed due a legal challenge lodged with the Privy Council.
 However, the Cabinet Office stated that the bill would receive royal assent in the Privy Council, and be officially proclaimed during the Tynwald sitting on 19 July.
 The Chief Minister said that the UK European Union membership referendum was the reason for the delay, and that the law would take effect on 22 July.
 The law indeed received royal assent by Lieutenant Governor Adam Wood in the Privy Council on 13 July and was proclaimed on 19 July.
 It took effect three days later.
-The first same-sex marriage to be registered on the Isle of Man was that of Marc and Alan Steffan-Cowell, who converted their civil partnership into a marriage on 25 July 2016.
+The first same-sex marriage to be registered on the Isle of Man was that of Marc and Alex Steffan-Cowell, who converted their civil partnership into a marriage on 25 July 2016.
 The first same-sex marriage ceremony on the island occurred on 30 July between Luke Carine and Zak Tomlinson in the coastal town of Ramsey.

+The Marriage and Civil Partnership (Amendment) Act 2016 (Slattys Poosee as Shesheeys Theayagh (Lhiasaghey) 2016, [ˈslaðəs pʰuːˈziː as ʃɛˈʒiːs tθiə̯x ˈlʲazaɣə]) contains a provision stating that: